Thailand is not one of the world's most popular destination's to visit for nothing.

 Chiang Rai is an enjoyable small town in the North of Thailand that is layered with culture and filled with an incredible assortment of temples and outdoor-oriented activities.

 One of the most famous temples is the White Temple, an ornate structure that is purely white with silver trim.

 Walking through flower gardens, taking small treks, swimming in waterfalls, and bathing in hot springs are a few more of Chiang Rai's top draws.

 7. Outdoor fun in Chiang Mai

-On the main backpackers route is the Northern capital city of Chiang Mai, a perfect mixture of city to countryside.
-In contrast to Bangkok, Chiang Mai is calm, blessed with fresh air, and is normally not nearly as humid or muggy.
+In contrast to Bangkok, Chiang Mai is calm, blessed with fresh air, and usually is not nearly as humid or muggy.

 8. Visit a Floating Market

 Bangkok was formerly known as the Venice of the East.

 Canals that fed from the Chao Phraya river made up an extensive network of waterways that weaved their way through town.

 Some of the canals have since been filled in, but others remain intact and in use.